georgiy-pruss/Keyboard/README.md

 <!-- !,. good as is, ~`{}\[] no need in RU, șțăâîȘȚĂÂÎ ÄÖÜ ÁÓÉ ўЎ -->

-The aim of the AltGr layout is to keep away from the upper row... will see how it works...
+The aim of having the AltGr layout is to keep away from the upper row... will see how it works...

 ![Latin layout](https://github.com/georgiy-pruss/Keyboard/blob/master/K_LAT2015B.png)